edualvarado/inf633-2021-2022/index.md

 - Random placement in a circle
 - Placement on an grid, optionally rotated (crops)
 - Placement in small clusters of objects (bushes, groves)
-- Minimal distance brush, that makes sure that every placed object has $>$\texttt{x} free space
+- Minimal distance brush, that makes sure that every placed object has `> x` free space
 - Terrain-related placement:
--- Prevent placement if the terrain is too steep
+- Prevent placement if the terrain is too steep (using a threshold angle)
--- Prevent placement depending on the altitude
+- Prevent placement depending on the altitude `h`
+- You can try to create arrays of elements, and place them according to these rules (array with [palm, small tree, tall tree], and place them as a function of height ranges).

 ### Object ideas